Principal Lecturer in Modern History

-Neil Fleming is co-leader of the Transnational Studies Research Group, University of Worcester.
+Neil Fleming is leader of the International Studies Research Group, University of Worcester.

 His research is in modern British History, Irish History, metropolitan imperialism and Media History.
 He has been awarded stipendiary Research Fellowships at University College Dublin and Queen’s University Belfast to pursue his own research interests.
 In 2005 he was elected a Fellow of the Royal Historical Society.
 Current research projects include the Conservative right and imperialism, British foreign policy debates, and class and power in Irish Unionism.
 He has presented his work at seminars in Columbia University, New York; University of Toronto; Institute of Historical Research, London; Boston College; and conferences across the UK and USA.

 Dr Fleming has been awarded the Caird Research Fellowship, National Maritime Museum, Greenwich; Anderson Fund, Society for Nautical Research; Scouloudi Research Award, Institute of Historical Research; a Research Grant, Leicestershire Archaeological and Historical Society; and a Research Grant, Historic Society of Lancashire and Cheshire.
 He has been Visiting Fellow, St Catherine’s College, Oxford; Senior Associate Member, St Antony’s College, Oxford; and Honorary Research Fellow, School of History, Archaeology and Religion, Cardiff University.

 Fellow, Royal Historical Society